Heart Failure and Transplant Fellowship

 The fellow is responsible for journal club presentations at the Friday Heart Failure Conference.
 They are also expected to educate the medical and surgical house staff participating in the care of the patients on the service as to the appropriate diagnostic tests and treatments of heart failure patients.

-How to Apply Applicants interested in a position starting July 2015 should submit the following documents by email to Lisa DeFabritiis by April 30, 2014:
+Applicants interested in a position starting July 201 should submit the following documents by email to Lisa DeFabritiis between December 1, 2014 and January 30, 2015:

 - Personal statement